jdconley/pwhaas/README.md

 Pwhaas will automatically use as much of the available CPU and RAM on a system as it can.
 In the API you can specify how many milliseconds of compute time you want to use.
-The first time pwhaas starts up on a system it runs [argon2themax](https://github.com/jdconley/argon2themax) to determine how long it takes to run Argon2i at the possible memory and iteration settings, while maxing out the CPU cores.
+The first time pwhaas starts up on a system it runs [argon2themax](https://github.com/jdconley/argon2themax) to determine how long it takes to run Argon2i various memory and iteration settings, while maxing out the CPU cores.
 The test algorithm favors using more memory over more iterations in order to fill a given amount of time but also always does at least 3 iterations.
 If the timings are well known, or you want to use different settings,